Gweaton/news-summary-app/README.md

 # News Summary App

-An single page app that gets the day's articles from the Guardian and will (to-do!) summarise them using the Aylien text summary API.
+An single page app that gets the day's articles from the Guardian and summarises them using the Aylien text summary API.

+The app displays a grid of the top 10 articles from the Guardian at any given time.
+It may take a couple of seconds before each article is displayed as the app waits to receive data from the Guardian and Aylien APIs (I'm planning to add a loading message to make this more obvious).

+Hover over each headline/picture card to view a summary of that article's content.

 A practice project to solidify what I've learnt in Angular 5 over the past few months with particular focus on:
   - RxJS Observables